MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 ### -field PolicyParameters.GrowthRate

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyGrowthRate</b>.

-#### GrowthRate.AbsoluteGrowthInContainers

-The number of containers that should be added when the size of the log is increased.
-If the <b>RelativeGrowthPercentage</b> member is nonzero, then <b>AbsoluteGrowthInContainers</b> must be zero.

-#### GrowthRate.RelativeGrowthPercentage

-The percentage by which the log's size should increase when the log grows, expressed as a number between zero and 100.
-For example, if the log consisted of 32 containers and <b>RelativeGrowthPercentage</b> was ten, then, when the log needed to grow, it would grow by three (32 * 10 percent, rounded down to the nearest integer) containers.
-If the <b>AbsoluteGrowthInContainers</b> member is nonzero, then <b>RelativeGrowthPercentage</b> must be zero.

 ### -field PolicyParameters.GrowthRate.AbsoluteGrowthInContainers